flipkart-incubator/gojira/README.md

 # Gojira[![Travis build status](https://travis-ci.org/flipkart-incubator/gojira.svg?branch=master)](https://travis-ci.org/flipkart-incubator/gojira)
-Gojira is a record and replay based regression testing tool.
+Gojira is a record and replay based regression testing tool for Java services.
+A well tested framework that is being used by `order management systems` at Flipkart.

 ## Features
 1. Record and Replay framework for single request-response scope executions, that goes beyond just recording http request and response data, by additionally enabling recording of any call, external to the jvm, and storing them against a single test-id.